-That’s the kind of innovation that can create big change in very specific areas of healthcare.
+That’s the kind of innovation that can create big change in particular areas of healthcare.

 In a letter to shareholders7, JPMorgan Chase CEO Jamie Dimon made an oblique reference to pharmaceuticals.
-He said the Amazon/Berkshire Hathaway/JPMorgan Chase trio was going to hire a team to address healthcare problems including “over and under-utilization of specialized medicines”.
+He said the Amazon/Berkshire Hathaway/JPMorgan Chase trio would hire a team to address healthcare problems, including “over and under-utilization of specialized medicines.”
 While they may mean infiltrating Big Pharma, compliance remains the core issue.

 Can anyone remove the frustration?

-Here is one of the major reasons why we need change in healthcare: the U.S. healthcare system is needlessly frustrating.
+Here is one of the major reasons we need a healthcare change: the U.S. healthcare system is needlessly frustrating.
 The important questions to be asked of those who attempt change are, “Can the future of healthcare be simplified?
 Can it be made more logical?”
 Frustrations come from the fact that it can take weeks or months to get a doctor’s appointment.
 It can take hours and payment of a fee to get one’s medical records.
-It is impossible to get an answer to a simple question like “Is this rash dangerous?” without running a gauntlet of doctor’s appointments, wait times and co-pays.
+It is impossible to get an answer to a simple question like “Is this rash dangerous?” without running a gauntlet of doctor’s appointments, wait times, and co-pays.
 It seems like the list of frustrations to get simple; everyday care goes on and on.
 Healthcare executives8 are implementing telemedicine and express willingness to embrace Artificial Intelligence(AI) to improve systems.
-However, except in specific locales, the implementation of AI has yet to address these issues in a meaningful manner.
+However, except in specific locales, AI implementation has yet to address these issues in a meaningful manner.

 - 84 percent of healthcare executives believe AI will revolutionize the way they will gain information from and interact with customers

-- 81 percent of healthcare executives say it is extremely or very important to offer their products/services through centralized platforms/assistants or messaging bots.
+- 81 percent of healthcare executives say it is essential to offer their products/services through centralized platforms/assistants or messaging bots.

 - 72 percent of health organizations are already using intelligent virtual assistants to create better customer interactions.

 What if a force came along that refused to accept the status quo of frustration?
 What if a team of innovators decided there had to be a better way and were willing to create a new model rather than waste time trying to fix the existing one?
 Oh wait, they did – Amazon, Berkshire Hathaway, and JPMorgan Chase want to do that for their employees.
-In 2015, The Health Transformation Alliance9, formed by American Express, Macy’s, Verizon and Caterpillar announced the same goal.
-In the past three years, more companies have joined the Alliance, including JPMorgan Chase and Berkshire’s subsidiary BNSF Railway.
+In 2015, The Health Transformation Alliance9, formed by American Express, Macy’s, Verizon, and Caterpillar, announced the same goal.
+More companies have joined the Alliance in the past three years, including JPMorgan Chase and Berkshire’s subsidiary BNSF Railway.
 Are they willing to extract the seemingly endless points of frustration in the current U.S. healthcare system?